Bottom-up Synthesis of Recursive Functional Programs using Angelic Execution: Evaluation

 \subsection{Synthesis from Logical Specifications}

 Figure~\ref{fig:logical-table} shows the results of our evaluation on logical specifications for each of \toolname, \Synquid, and \Leon.
 As before, the column labeled ``Time'' shows the synthesis time for each tool, and the column labeled ``Correct?'' shows whether the tools were able to generate the intended program from the given specification.
-As we can see in this table, \toolname solves more benchmarks than \Leon and significantly more compared to \Synquid.
+The column ``Size'' shows the size of the synthesized program.\footnote{\Leon did not seem to provide an automated way to identify size, so we did not include a ``Size'' column for it.} As we can see in this table, \toolname solves more benchmarks than \Leon and significantly more compared to \Synquid.
 In what follows, we explain the failure cases of each tool and contrast them with each other.

 \paragraph*{Failure Analysis for \toolname.} The two unique failure cases for \toolname are nat-add and nat-max.
 For the first one, given the unary encoding of two natural numbers, the goal is to add them, and for the second one, the goal is to return the maximum.
 While these benchmarks look very easy at first glance, \toolname fails on them because the specification is very under-constrained.
 For example, the specification of nat-max only states that the output should be greater than or equal to both inputs, but under the angelic semantics of recursion, this results in many possible outputs of the recursive calls and causes a blow-up.
 This is a common theme for \toolname across all types of specifications: Since it constructs a version space based on angelic semantics, synthesis becomes more difficult when the specification is ``loose" for arguments used in recursive calls.